 TAVR Treatment for Aortic Stenosis

-If you have aortic stenosis, you’ve experienced its profound effects firsthand.
-Symptoms such as shortness of breath and chest pain are likely part of your daily life.
-If you’re not a candidate for traditional open valve replacement surgery, an advanced surgical option is available for patients with aortic stenosis.
-This surgery, a transcatheter aortic valve replacement, is more commonly called a TAVR procedure.
+If you have aortic stenosis, symptoms such as fatigue, shortness of breath and chest pain are likely part of your daily life.
+Now, an advanced and minimally invasive option is available for most patients with aortic stenosis.
+This catheter-based procedure, or transcatheter aortic valve replacement, is commonly called a TAVR procedure.

-The South Texas Aortic Center is your comprehensive resource for cardiovascular care, including many heart valve repair and replacement therapies like TAVR.
-Our care begins at your first consultation.
+The Aortic Valve Clinic and Heart Center is your comprehensive resource for cardiovascular care, including many heart valve repair and replacement therapies like TAVR.
+Your care begins at your first consultation.
 We guide you through the testing and diagnosis of your condition.
-We provide treatments that work best for you and review the status of your condition during follow-up appointments to get your heart functioning at the highest level.
+Then we will provide treatments that work best for you and review the status of your condition during follow-up appointments to get your heart functioning at the highest level.

 Why TAVR May Be an Option for You

-- Shorter hospital stays, since most patients go home within 2 to 5 days
+- Shorter hospital stays, as most patients go home within one to two days

 - Faster returns to normal activities, often less than a week